Lake-Tuggeranong-College/RPi-TV-Slideshow/Setup Guide.md

 lxterminal --command="/bin/bash -c '~/main.sh';"
 ```

+## Setting up automatic reboot
+In a terminal run `sudo crontab -e`, if prompted to choose an editor, choose nano.

+At the end of the file append the following `0 0,12 * * * /sbin/reboot`

-# Adding Pi to Slideshow List
+## Adding Pi to Slideshow List
 Using your main computer, On the github repo, inside `SLIDESHOW.json` add a new entry following the structure below
 ```json
 "HOSTNAME": {